jjvanzon/JJs-Reference-Architecture/Code Style.md

 | Abbreviations of 2 letters with capitals.                       | `ID`
 | Abbreviations of 3 letters or more in pascal case.              | `Mvc`
 | MVC partial view names in pascal case, starting with underscore | `_MyPartialView`
-| For long identifiers, underscores to separate ‘the pieces’      | `Sine_OperatorCalculator_VarFrequency`
+| For long identifiers, underscores to separate 'the pieces'      | `Sine_OperatorCalculator_VarFrequency`
 | No prefixes, such as `strName`                                  |

 Spacing (and Punctuation)